What We Did Differently in Our 4 Births (And Why It Matters)

 By our third birth, we were prepared in a completely different way.

-Not just informed—but confident
+Not just informed.

-We understood what was happening.
+We understood what labor was doing.

 We trusted the process.